 Testimonials give customers confidence in your product.
 They can resolve a customer’s primary concerns, make them feel good about contacting you, and solidify their decision to buy.
-What your testimonials do for your business depends largely on how they’re presented.
-We’ve updated this blog post to include 8 testimonial templates and examples, how they’re used, and how you can get these types of testimonials for your business.
+What your testimonials do for your business depends mainly on how they’re presented.
+We’ve updated this blog post in 2021 to include nine testimonial templates and examples, how they’re used, and how you can get these types of testimonials for your business.

 What Makes a Great Testimonial?